Manuscripts published in JPPR are free of charge.

 Original article

-Original article should not exceed 25 000 characters (with spaces) - without tables and figures.
+An original article should not exceed 25,000 characters (with spaces) - without tables and figures.

-• Keywords (Times New Roman 12) – a maximum of 6, should cover the most specific terms found in the paper.
+- Keywords (Times New Roman 12) – a maximum of 6.
+They should cover the most specific terms found in the paper.
 They should describe the subject and results and must differ from words used in the title.

-• Materials and Methods (Times New Roman 13) – in this section the description of experimental procedures should be sufficient to allow replication.
-Organisms must be identified by scientific name, including authors.
+- Materials and Methods (Times New Roman 13) – in this section the description of experimental procedures should be sufficient to allow replication.
+Organisms must be identified by theier scientific names, including authors.
 The International System of Units (SI) and their abbreviations should be used.
 Methods of statistical processing, including the software used, should also be listed in this section.

-• Results (Times New Roman 13) – should be presented clearly and concisely without deducting and theori sing.
-Graphs should be preferred over tables to express quantitative data.
+- Results (Times New Roman 13) – should be presented clearly and concisely without deducting and theorizing.
+Graphs are preferred over tables to express quantitative data.

-• Acknowledgements (Times New Roman 12) – of people, grants, funds, etc. should be placed in a separate section before the reference list.
-The names of funding organizations should be written in full.
+- Acknowledgements (Times New Roman 12) – of people, grants, funds, etc. are to be placed in a separate section before the reference list.
+The names of funding organizations must be written in full.

 References